prahladyeri/prahladyeri.github.io/_posts/2016-02-07-linux-desktop-survey-project-feb2016.md

 -   Better User Experience
 -   A Mix of both

 The prevailing assumption of a lot many people is that linux users are usually those “super nerdy” tech geeks who are only interested in arcane things like computing performance and speed.
-But on the contrary, we learn that linux users are just like `Windows`{.highlighter-rouge} or `OSX`{.highlighter-rouge} users for that matter, and they prefer a better user experience over performance!
+But on the contrary, we learn that linux users are just like `Windows` or `OSX` users for that matter, and they prefer a better user experience over performance!

 As you can see, most of the folks preferred a balance of both performance and user experience.
-In fact, `Better Performance and speed`{.highlighter-rouge} was the least favored factor for most people who chose their distros, which implies that how wrong our assumptions sometimes could be!
-As one redditor said, I should have included `Software Freedom`{.highlighter-rouge} as an option since that is also quite a motivating factor for a lot many linux users.
+In fact, `Better Performance and speed` was the least favored factor for most people who chose their distros, which implies that how wrong our assumptions sometimes could be!
+As one redditor said, I should have included `Software Freedom` as an option since that is also quite a motivating factor for a lot many linux users.

-Here are two comments from participants who chose the middle-path, `A Mix of both`{.highlighter-rouge}:
+Here are two comments from participants who chose the middle-path, `A Mix of both`:

 > I don’t feel I have to compromise on one or the other.
 A good user experience also encompasses acceptable performance.